American logistics in the Northern France campaign: Ports

 The 332nd Engineer General Service Regiment filled in the craters in the Digue du Homet, and repaired the road and railway lines leading to it.
 Two berths were prepared for Twickenham ferries, British vessels built to carry locomotives and rolling stock.
 The first arrived on 29 July with several 65 LT diesel electric locomotives and rolling stock.
 The first Liberty ship docked there on 9 August.
 Getting the naval base working to accommodate Liberty ships involved repairing demolished bridges.
 It ultimately provided eleven berths for Liberty ships.
 The wreckage of the Gare Maritime was found to contain twenty-four freight cars loaded with mines the German had apparently not had time to detonate.
 These were carefully deactivated and removed.
 On 10 August, the port repair ship Junior N. Van Noy, a converted Great Lakes steamer, arrived with specialized salvage equipment.
 An access channel to the Darse Transatlantique (cargo dock) was cleared of debris and mines by 18 September, and the first Liberty ship docked there on 8 October.
-By September, Cherbourg was the second largest port supporting the US forces after Marseilles.
+By September, Cherbourg was the second largest port supporting the US forces after Marseille.
 Between 16 July and the end of the war, it handled 2,137 ships, which discharged 2816740 LT of cargo and 130,210 passengers.
 In addition, 307,939 passengers were embarked, including 124,206 German prisoners of war and 148,753 wounded Allied soldiers.

 The first port captured in the breakout was Granville on 31 July.
 Like Cherbourg, it had been subject to systematic demolition, with quays cratered, cranes tipped into the water, and the harbor blocked with sunken craft.
 Rehabilitation was undertaken by the 1055th and 1058th Port Construction and Repair Groups.
 It was operated solely as a coal port, and averaged 1244 LT per day from when it was opened on 18 September until it closed on 21 April 1945.
 In Brittany Saint-Michel-en-Grève was opened as a port for LSTs to discharge ammunition in support of the siege of Brest.
 The task of rehabilitating Saint-Brieuc, Cancale and Saint-Malo was undertaken by the 1053rd Port Construction and Repair Group and the 360th Engineer General Service Regiment, but work on Saint-Malo was abandoned as it neared completion because the task of opening the inland waterways to it was not considered worth the effort, and it was handed over to the French on 21 November.